 My neighbor, who has been a historical reenactor since the 70’s, came over one day and asked, “Hey, do you want to be a pirate?”
-An unusual question that started my journey to becoming a historical reenactor representing the Golden Age of Piracy (1690-1730).
-I love being a pirate but, until recently, I never considered incorporating this part of my life into my brand.
+An unusual question that started my journey to reenacting the Golden Age of Piracy (1690-1726).
+I love being a pirate but, until recently, never considered incorporating it into my brand.

-Being an entrepreneur is certainly an exciting and risky adventure and, if I’m telling my clients to be authentic and distinguish themselves in the marketplace, I should practice what I preach.
+Being an entrepreneur is an exciting and risky adventure and if I’m telling my clients to be authentic with their brand I should practice what I preach.

 Connect with me on LinkedIn, Instagram, or send an email.